foxtacles/rj_schema/README.md

 ### `human_errors` (default: `false`).

-When set to `true`, the return value of `validate` will contain a symbol key called `human_errors`, which is printable and human readable string describing the encountered errors.
+When set to `true`, the return value of `validate` will contain a symbol key called `human_errors`, which is a printable and human readable string describing the encountered errors.
 The string will be empty if no errors were found.
 Example:

 `{:human_errors=>"Error Name: maximum\nMessage: Number '31' is greater than the 'maximum' value '20'.\nInstance: #/aaaa\nSchema: #/patternProperties/aaa%2A\n\n"}`